-MySQL is the open source community's most popular Relational Database Management System (RDBMS) offering, and is a key part of LAMP - Linux, Apache, MySQL, PHP/Perl/Python.
+MySQL® is the open source community's most popular Relational Database Management System (RDBMS) offering, and is a key part of LAMP - LinuxTM, ApacheTM, MySQL®, PHP/Perl/Python®.
 Many Fortune 500 companies adopt MySQL to reap the benefits of an open source, platform-independent RDMS, such as simplifying conversion from other platforms and lowering database Total Cost of Ownership by 90%.
 This class encourages the student to explore database fundamentals, as well as MySQL features.
 Students learn the basics of MySQL use and the programming of stored routines and triggers.
-Students also participate in database design discussions, perform administrative functions, learn about optimization and performance tuning, and explore various APIs.
-This course covers MySQL 5.5.
+Students also participate in database design discussions, and learn about optimization.
+Also included is an exploration of various APIs.
+This course covers MySQL 5.5